+In Machynlleth, the river flows past the town, and in winter I might set up on the bank in darkness to the occasional grunted greetings from passing farmers and dog-walkers.
 The regular visits have not only enabled me to see how my friends fare as opportunities arise, sharing in their successes and commiserating when required, seeing their children as they grow, always a pleasure even if I can’t keep up, but also to stay in touch with the seasons, the governing cycles of the agricultural countryside.
 For practical reasons I tend towards Spring and Autumn for my trips, so am often painting during the lambing season or the shearing time.

 Sheep and telegraph poles, sheep and telegraph poles, these are recurring motifs in the Welsh countryside where I stay.
 There are times where I’ve stopped on top of a hill to paint a distant reservoir far below, then having decided that picture was rubbish, turned away, packed the bike, looked up….and there is a hillside, a couple of sheep and a telegraph pole leaning over to one side, the picture just waiting for me – why this should speak to me in the way it does, I have no idea, but it seems to have something to do with Man’s puny efforts to adjust the countryside to their will, to impose their presence, a tiny lopsided triumph in a huge landscape, though everything will pass in the end.